Trade mark definition

 A little bit of theory

 Trade marks are signs used in trade to identify products.
-In the framework of intellectual property law, trade marks are very useful.
+In the framework of intellectual property law trade marks are practical little items.

 In the European Union, Member States have harmonised their trade mark laws.
 From Tallinn to Toledo the rules are the same.
 Everywhere in the Union, registered trade marks are legally defined in the same way:

 'A trade mark may consist of any signs capable of being represented graphically, particularly words, including personal names, designs, letters, numerals, the shape of goods or of their packaging, provided that such signs are capable of distinguishing the goods or services of one undertaking from those of other undertakings.'

 Your trade mark is the symbol your customers use to pick you out.
 It distinguishes you from your competitors.
 You can protect and build upon your trade mark if you register it.
 In some countries, you can also get protection even if your trade mark is not registered, as long as it is used.
 However, you are well advised to register it in order to obtain the best protection.

 The only condition imposed on a registered trade mark is that it must be clearly defined; otherwise neither you nor your competitors will be certain of what it covers.